 Radio fox hunts are scheduled at the lake on the first and third Saturday of each month.

-Many thanks to Dave, K5YR, and David, KG5VSR, for sponsoring these fun events for area hams to enjoy and to practice radio direction finding skills.
+Many thanks to Dave, K5YR, and David, KG5VSR, for hosting these fun events on behalf of the club for area hams to enjoy and to practice radio direction finding skills.

 The WRLARC will hold its 4th quarter meeting virtually this Wednesday Nov 16 at 7 PM.
 This is an important meeting since we will hold elections for club office.